jonsonkurt/Quality-Control-Tracker/README.md

 # Quality Control Tracker

-Quality Control Tracker is a mobile application that facilitates easy tracking of construction progress.
+Quality Control Tracker is a mobile application that simplifies the tracking of construction progress by enhancing communication between inspectors and key construction stakeholders.
+This application is developed using Dart and Flutter, with a real-time Firebase database at its core.